 Compact, powerful and intimidating, the Giant Schnauzer makes an excellent guard dog.
 They do require very strict training, but the outcome will be rewarding when your front door is opened by anyone this canine doesn’t know.
 You do need to always enforce your dominant role in the household or this assertive animal may just take over that spot!

 Training this breed at a very young age brings out the behaviors of their original use—protecting cattle from predators.
 These natural traits easily adapt to protecting your family from harm if threatened by intruders.
 They are very courageous and forceful in times of danger, yet make great family pets when at peace.

 This breed requires proper and intense training from a very early age, yet the rewards you gain will be definitely worth the effort.
 They are very territorial and make protecting fellow “family members” top priority, which makes them excellent guard dogs.

 Though they may lack the extreme power and strength of other breeds, the Kuvasz makes up for it with sheer determination and a steadfast instinct to protect “their” household.
 Determined, aggressive animals such as these will cause any intruder to turn-tail and exit as fast as they entered this animal’s domain.

 The Puli is always on alert and has an innate suspicious nature.
 It will investigate even the slightest sound or disturbance, and if anything out of the ordinary is detected, they will bark to alert their master.
 They require constant companionship and love to share outdoor activities with their owners.

 This breed doesn’t immediately take to strangers very well.
 Their combined power, strength and ferocity make them ideal to protect their masters from anyone they don’t know.

-This article was originally published in the SURVIVOR’S EDGE TM Fall 2014 issue.
+This article was originally published in the SURVIVOR’S EDGE TM.
 Subscription is available in print and digital editions here.